serenabertozzi/CV/README.md

 _Self-Employed_

 - I've created and curated a Youtube Channel (and its social media) and grew a community of 200k+ people passionate about travel and lifestyle.
-- I've managed to create and develop successful product placements campaigns and collaborations wity many major brands (Microsoft, Intel, Ebay, Expedia, etc.)
+- I've managed to create and develop successful product placements campaigns and collaborations with many major brands (Microsoft, Intel, Ebay, Expedia, etc.)
 - Every aspect of the content creation was handled solely by myself.

 <!--